Global Cases Top 250 n WHO Changes Disease's Name n Mexico Shuts Economy

 Françoise Weber, head of the state health monitoring agency InVS, said three of the people considered probable cases had been in Mexico.

-close to ordering production of a pandemic vaccine, a move which has been described as a significant decision as it would mean disrupting the production of seasonal flu vaccines.
+Meanwhile, the WHO came close to ordering production of a pandemic vaccine, a move which has been described as a significant decision as it would mean disrupting the production of seasonal flu vaccines.
 "We don't have enough evidence to push the pandemic vaccine button," WHO chief Margaret Chan said.

 Chan urged help for developing countries, warning that they faced a potentially greater threat from a flu pandemic than wealthy nations with developed health systems and funding for drugs.